 Moreover, remember to wear sunscreen and stay hydrated.
 The sun’s rays are at their strongest between the hours of 10 am and 2 pm.
 If you are shooting during this time avoid the temptation to wear sleeveless tops and stay covered up with long sleeves and full-length trousers if possible.

 What to wear when the weather is cold, cloudy, and snowy

 When working in cold weather, it’s important to be prepared.
 You don’t want to be uncomfortable or have your equipment malfunction because of the cold or snow.

 Try dressing in layers.
 This will help you stay warm and comfortable.
 Start with a base layer of thermal underwear, and then add a layer or two of clothing on top.

 Additionally, make sure your outer layer is waterproof and windproof.
 This will keep you warm and dry if it starts to rain or snow, and will protect you from the wind.

 Wear boots or shoes that are waterproof and have a good grip.
 This will help you stay steady on slippery surfaces.
 And, depending on the weather, make sure to bring an umbrella or a waterproof coat with a hood.

 During cold weather, try wearing gloves or mittens that cover most of your hands.
 Mittens will provide more warmth than gloves, but if you do wear gloves, be sure to select ones that fit well and are made for the outdoors.
-If your fingers still feel cold in mittens or gloves, pack hand warmers in your pocket to keep them extra toasty.
+In case you are interested in buying gloves for general handling, you can shop at online stores such as Unigloves and select gloves which can come in handy during the photoshoots.
+Nonetheless, if your fingers still feel cold in mittens or gloves, pack hand warmers in your pocket to keep them extra toasty.

 Make sure your equipment is prepared for the cold as well.
 Bring extra batteries and keep them in an inside pocket where they’ll be warm enough to work all day long.